vRP-framework/vRP/README.md

 [![Click here to lend your support to: vRP - a FiveM open source RP Framework and make a donation at pledgie.com !](https://pledgie.com/campaigns/34016.png?skin_name=chrome)](https://pledgie.com/campaigns/34016)

+See also (and use it as a basis to understand how to develop extensions for vRP) :
+* https://github.com/ImagicTheCat/vRP-basic-mission (repair/delivery missions extension)

 ## Features
 * basic admin tools (kick,ban,whitelist)
 * groups/permissions